pol-pm/woo/README.md

 ## Notes

+### WooCommerce Customization
-- If I see *do_action()* it means that I can run my custom function there, in that specific postition, WITHOUT a need of overriding a WooCommerce template.
+- If I see `do_action()` it means that I can run my custom function there, in that specific postition, WITHOUT a need of overriding a WooCommerce template.
+- Do not edit Woo Pages directly (to avoid deleting Woo shortcodes), use hooks instead.
+- Full list of shortcodes available in `includes/class-wc-shortcodes.php` file.

 ## Resources